WinExperements/HelinKern/userland/newlib/README.md

 # newlib
-OS specific files for newlib
+OS specific files for newlib and also apps.